Assassination of Orlando Letelier: Investigation and prosecution

 In 1978, Chile agreed to turn Townley over to the United States, where he began to testify extensively.
 Townley pleaded guilty and confessed that he had contacted five anti-Castro Cuban exiles to help him booby-trap Letelier's car.
 According to Jean-Guy Allard, after consultations with the Coordination of United Revolutionary Organizations (CORU) leadership, including Luis Posada Carriles and Orlando Bosch, those elected to carry out the murder were Cuban-Americans José Dionisio Suárez Esquivel, Virgilio Paz Romero, Alvin Ross Díaz, and brothers Guillermo and Ignacio Novo Sampol.
 According to the Miami Herald, Luis Posada Carriles was at this meeting, which formalized details that led to Letelier's death and also the Cubana bombing two weeks later.
 Townley also agreed to provide evidence against these men in exchange for a deal that involved his pleading guilty to a single charge of conspiracy to commit murder and being given a ten-year sentence.
 His wife, Mariana Callejas, also agreed to testify in exchange for not being prosecuted.
+In later time, it was acknowledged that Townley intended to leave Chile so he could seek protection from Manuel Contreras and his deputy Pedro Espinoza.

-On January 9, 1979, the trial of the Novo Sampol brothers and Díaz began in Washington.
+On January 9, 1979, the trial of the Novo Sampol brothers and Díaz began in Washington, D.C.
 All three were found guilty of murder.
 Guillermo Novo and Díaz were sentenced to life imprisonment.
 Ignacio Novo received eight years.
 However the three were acquitted at a new trial.
 Townley served about half of a 10-year sentence and was freed under the Witness Protection Program.
 Dionisio Suarez and Virgilio Paz remained fugitives until they were apprehended in the 1990s.
 They pleaded guilty and served short sentences.

 In 1987, Larios fled Chile with the assistance of the FBI, claiming he feared that Pinochet was planning to kill him because he refused to co-operate in cover-up activities related to the Letelier murder.
 On February 4, 1987, Larios pleaded guilty to one count of acting as an accessory to the murder.
 In exchange for the plea and information about the plot, the authorities dropped the charges.